-Yes, this place is busy, loud, and small, but that won’t matter when you take your first lustful bite of Fat Pasha’s falafel, perfectly crisp on the outside and pillowy soft inside -- ideally dragged through house-made hummus.
+Yes, this place is busy, loud, and small, but that won’t matter when you take your first lustful bite of Fat Pasha’s falafel, perfectly crisp on the outside and pillowy soft inside -- ideally dragged through house-made silky smooth hummus.
 And whatever you do, don’t leave without trying the whole (or half) roast cauliflower, doused in pine nuts, pomegranate seeds, tahini, and salty halloumi cheese.

 Fancy a trip to Thailand but the budget gods haven’t bestowed enough extra zeros to the end of your bank statement?
 Head straight for Pai.
 The design of the space takes inspiration directly from its name (a town in Northern Thailand) and the décor reflects the region.
 The menu boasts delicious pad Thai, and creamy khao soi; a Northern Thai specialty w/ egg noodles in a golden curry topped with crispy noodles.

 This two-story space in Chinatown bills itself as two eateries in one.
-The main floor is where to go for more snack-style fare (potato latkes, a deluxe smoked fish plate, etc.), while upstairs you get a set menu (BBQ pork bao, a Peking duck platter, etc.) and more formal, yet still easygoing space where everything can be ordered with or without drink pairings.
+The main floor is where to go for more snack-style fare (potato latkes, a deluxe smoked fish plate, etc.), while upstairs you get a set menu (BBQ pork bao, a Peking duck platter, etc.) and a more formal, yet still easygoing space where everything can be ordered with or without drink pairings.

 Housed in a three-story Victorian, Thoroughbred's first floor is a snack bar, the second floor is a more traditional restaurant, while we have to wait and see what’s in store for the third floor, which is currently TBD.
 Food is billed as contemporary Canadian, which basically gives the place license to serve just about anything, and does so with Kung Pao Cauliflower, and a mixed Waldorf salad w/ miso & almond.